The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: Discussion

-Additionally, it is clear from our SNR maps (Figure \ref{fig:f480M_2pt_residuals_SNR}), and our contrast upper limit of 7.56 mags derived in Section \ref{sec:res}, that we do not detect a signal (to the north-west of PDS 70 A, at a P.A. $\approx$ 291.8$^{\circ}$) consistent with the point-like feature (PLF) seen by \cite{2019A&A...632A..25M}/PDS 70 d seen by \cite{2024arXiv240304855C}, detected at shorter wavelengths.
+Additionally, it is clear from our SNR maps (Figure \ref{fig:f480M_2pt_residuals_SNR}), and our contrast upper limit of {7.04} mags derived in Section \ref{sec:res}, that we do not detect a signal (to the north-west of PDS 70 A, at a P.A. $\approx$ 291.8$^{\circ}$) consistent with the point-like feature (PLF) seen by \cite{2019A&A...632A..25M}/PDS 70 d seen by \cite{2024arXiv240304855C}, detected at shorter wavelengths.
 This indicates that if the signal is a planet, it likely traces bright scattered light emission from a potential planetary envelope instead of {indicating another} warm source like both PDS 70 b and c.
 This scenario would be similar to the protoplanet candidate HD 169142 b \citep{2023MNRAS.522L..51H}.

 Our contrast upper limits, shown in Figure \ref{fig:f480M_cont_cp_corr_im_sub}, are the deepest limits on additional point source emission within $\sim$250 mas in the disk gap of PDS 70, at 4.8 $\mu$m.
-This clearly demonstrates the power of {the James Webb Interferometer} at probing small angular scales compared with direct imaging that achieves significantly better contrasts at larger separations, as is seen by \cite{2024arXiv240304855C}.
+This clearly demonstrates the power of {NIRISS/AMI} at probing small angular scales compared with direct imaging that achieves significantly better contrasts at larger separations, as is seen by \cite{2024arXiv240304855C} {\citep[see also][]{2023ApJ...951L..20C}}.